john-yuan/with-classname-prefix/README.md

 # README

-A helper function to create a function that add prefix to its arguments.
+A simple function to add prefix to classnames.

-Install:
+## Install

 ```bash
 # via npm